vran-dev/PrettyZoo/README.md

 - you can add / delete / update node

+- recursive mode: add / delete node recursively

 ## TODO

 - [ ] support node search

-- [ ] support recursive delete / add (now you can only delete leaf node and add one children)
+- [x] support recursive delete / add (now you can only delete leaf node and add one children)

 - [ ] support ACL

-- [ ] support Proxy

 - [ ] more strictly check of input, and more friendly reminder